samuel-Kurabachew/Dog-breed-classifier/README.md

 tasks given the vast compute and time resources required to develop neural network models on these problems and from the huge jumps in skill that they provide on related problems.

-In there are many approaches to apply transfer learning.
+There are many approaches to apply transfer learning.
 In my case I used the convolutional and pooling layers in a pre-trained network [Resnet](https://pytorch.org/hub/pytorch_vision_resnet/) from list of [Models](https://pytorch.org/docs/stable/torchvision/models.html) as a feature extractor that identifies shape and color based feature in the dataset.
 Then After the images has passed through this pre-trained feature extractor we can add one or more linear layers at the end which will act as a final classifier.